Neighborhood Info Without The Neighborhood Drama. Learn more

 How Much Do Sliding Patio Doors Cost?

-The type of sliding patio door you want will significantly impact the cost as certain types, like a two-panel door, require far less material and construction process than a complex folding door.
+The type of sliding patio door you want will significantly impact the cost.
+For example, a two-panel door requires far less material and construction than a complex folding door.

 The following table estimates how much you can expect to pay for each type of sliding patio door, not accounting for labor costs.

-As expected, two-panel doors cost less on average than three- or four-panel doors because they require fewer panels, materials, and labor to install.
-The most expensive sliding patio door style to install is typically folding doors because of their complicated design, allowing the door to open to its entire width and fold on a specialized track.
+As expected, two-panel doors cost less on average than three-panel or four-panel doors because they require fewer panels, materials, and labor to install.
+The most expensive sliding patio door style to install is typically folding doors because of their complicated design, which allows the door to open to its entire width and fold on a specialized track.
 The specialty track and colossal glass panels required for a folding door dramatically increase the average price, explaining the high starting cost of $8,000.

-Telescoping doors are in the middle price-wise due to their more intensive installation, which lets the door slide into an adjoining wall.
+Telescoping doors are middle-of-the-range, due to their more intensive installation, which lets the door slide into an adjoining wall.
 However, these doors only require two panels, which generally keeps the costs lower than four-panel or folding doors.

 What Size Sliding Patio Doors Are Cheapest?